WillCusick/RenameChromeTabs/README.md

 3. Check "Developer mode" box if you have not already done so.
 4. Select "Load unpacked extension..." and select the directory that Tab Rename is located in.
 5. Start renaming!

+# Features in the works?
+- Keyboard shortcut
+- PDF/other file support
+- Lock tab name
+- Customize favicons